-The underwriters propose initially to offer the notes to the public at the public offering prices set forth on the cover page of this prospectus supplement and may offer the notes to certain dealers at such prices less a concession not in excess of 0.400% of the principal amount of the 2024 notes and 0.525% of the principal amount of the 2045 notes.
-The underwriters may allow a discount not in excess of 0.250% of the principal amount of the 2045 notes on sales to certain other brokers and dealers.
+The underwriters propose initially to offer the notes to the public at the public offering prices set forth on the cover page of this prospectus supplement and may offer the notes to certain dealers at such prices less a concession not in excess of 0.350% of the principal amount of the 2019 notes, 0.400% of the principal amount of the 2025 notes, 0.500% of the principal amount of the 2054 notes and 0.500% of the principal amount of the 2044 notes.
+The underwriters may allow a discount not in excess of 0.225% of the principal amount of the 2019 notes, 0.250% of the principal amount of the 2025 notes, 0.250% of the principal amount of the 2054 notes and 0.250% of the principal amount of the 2044 notes on sales to certain other brokers and dealers.
 After this initial public offering, the public offering prices, concessions and discounts may be changed.